delabroj/goMicroserviceTemplate/README.md

 # goMicroserviceTemplate

-A go microservice that uses gin and upstart with two deploy options: directly to target VM via ssh (for small deployments), or to S3 then down to VMs via pull an automated service (for large deployments).
+A go microservice that uses net/http and upstart with two deploy options: directly to target VM via ssh (for small deployments), or to S3 then down to VMs via pull an automated service (for large deployments).

 [![Go Report Card](https://goreportcard.com/badge/github.com/delabroj/goMicroserviceTemplate)](https://goreportcard.com/report/github.com/delabroj/goMicroserviceTemplate)